-Successful alternative approaches may suggest a path
+Successful alternative approaches may suggest a path forward.
+Montana has implemented

 ★ 22,000 Montanans have enrolled and received employment services in the program's first three years.

 Long Term Priorities

 Substance Abuse and Mental Health Along with the rest of the country, Minnesota is struggling with the rising incidence of opioid related overdoses and deaths and deaths from suicide.